-Tucked in that same southwest corner of the country, bordering the same beautiful Lake Ohrid is a village which is every bit as beautiful as the larger city down the road, but a bit more quiet, especially during the summer months.
+Tucked in that same southwest corner of the country, bordering the same beautiful Lake Ohrid, is a village that is every bit as beautiful as the larger city down the road, but a bit quieter, especially during the summer months.

 Struga prides itself on its low-key atmosphere when compared to Ohrid.
 While Ohrid was once the capital of culture in Macedonia, Struga never received a title like that and has remained in the shadows.

-With numerous cafes and restaurants who seat people outside with unparalleled views along the riverfront, it will be hard for you to not enjoy and romanticize every evening in Struga.
+With numerous cafes and restaurants that seat people outside with unparalleled views along the riverfront, it will be hard for you not to enjoy and romanticize every evening in Struga.